s-broda/QuadraticFormsMGHyp.jl/README.md

 [![Coveralls](https://coveralls.io/repos/github/s-broda/QuadraticFormsMGHyp.jl/badge.svg?branch=master)](https://coveralls.io/github/s-broda/QuadraticFormsMGHyp.jl?branch=master)

 A package for evaluating tail probabilities and partial moments for random vectors in multivariate generalized hyperbolic random vectors.
 Matlab and Fortran code is available [here](https://github.com/s-broda/es4mgh).

+If you use this package in your research, then please consider citing [our paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3369208).
+The figures in the paper can be recreated by running `using Pkg; Pkg.test("QuadraticFormsMGHyp")`.